 After you’ve taken a tram ride to the top of the Arch for a view of the Mississippi River, become a kid again.
 Easy done with a stop at the City Museum, a magical wonderland for children.
 Or amble peacefully amid the 24 pieces of funky art (some interactive) at the City Garden, stopping for a coffee, or brunch, at Kaldi’s.
 There’s the National Blues Museum and Campbell House, that’s elegantly restored and a step back into the Victorian era.
 Don’t let the exterior of Broadway Oyster Bar fool you; it’s a bit funky, but a friendly, award-winning blues and bayou outpost.

-Go a bit Italian at Cielo, where tables come with a view of the downtown skyline.
+Go a bit South American at Cinder House, where tables come with a view of the downtown skyline.
 Find more Italian favorites, as well as steaks, and a lofty, 360-degree view of the city at Kemoll’s.
 Blues City Deli has been cranking out po-boys and muffuletta for years.
 Find award-winning coffee and gooey butter cake at Park Avenue Coffee (also in Lafayette Square and on The Hill).
 Porano Pasta dishes up pizza, sandwiches and pasta bowls.
 Imo’s Pizza is a St. Louis classic.

 For steaks with style, there’s Al’s Steak House, Carmine’s Steak House, Mike Shannon’s, Ruth’s Chris, and the legendary Tony’s.
 These classy restaurants make any occasion special with their lavish menu and impeccable service.
 You’ll find upscale Peruvian fare at Mango, and affordable wine and tapas at Robust, the award-winning wine bar.
 Head over to Pi Pizza for wide-assortment of award-winning pizza, both deep and thin crust.
 If calzones are to your liking, you can find them gourmet-style at Sauce on the Side.